 The New Orleans streetcars are a super easy and cheap way to get to many of the attractions in New Orleans.
 If you don’t end up riding the streetcar head to St. Charles to get a great photo of one with the oak trees lining the track.
 If you’re spending a weekend in New Orleans consider getting a daily pass for $3 it’s good for 24 hours.

 6. See The Floats At Mardi Gras World

 If you don’t visit New Orleans during Mardi Gras you can still see the floats.
 Visit Mardi Gras World and learn about all the planning that goes into Mardi Gras each year and see some of the best Mardi Gras floats.
 If you’re looking for things to do in New Orleans with kids this is a great activity.
 Tickets are only $22 for adults and $14 for children.

 7. Have A Drink At Lafitte’s Blacksmith Shop

 Lafitte’s was built in 1722 and is the oldest structure used as a bar in the United States.
 It’s located on Bourbon Street but near the end so it’s a little quieter.
 It’s also considered one of the most haunted places in New Orleans.

 8. Wander Around Jackson Square

-You’ll find yourself in Jackson Square multiples times when spending a weekend in New Orleans.
-Jackson Square is located in the French Quarter and right across the street from Cafe du Monde the famous place for beignets in New Orleans.
+You’ll find yourself in Jackson Square multiple times when spending a weekend in New Orleans.
+Jackson Square is located in the French Quarter and right across the street from Cafe du Monde, the famous place for beignets in New Orleans.
 The Andrew Jackson statue and gorgeous St. Louis Cathedral are in Jackson Square.
-On the weekends in New Orleans Jackson’s Square is full of artists selling their artwork and goods, during the weekend there are still some vendors.
+On the weekends in New Orleans, Jackson Square is full of artists selling their artwork and goods, during the weekend there are still some vendors.

 Address: 700 Decatur St